-The Foundations of Osteopathic Medicine courses provide students with the foundational basic sciences and health systems sciences as they relate to body systems.
+The Foundations of Osteopathic Medicine courses provide students with the foundational biomedical and clinical sciences as well as population health science topics as they relate to body systems.
 These courses integrate the needed knowledge, skills, and attitudes to prepare a student to become an osteopathic physician.